petermr/tigr2ess/installation/unix/INSTALLATION.md

 #### Step1: JAVA

-Please check whether you have java8(same as java version 1.8) installed on your system by running the command `java -version` at the command prompt.
+Please check that you have java8(same as java version 1.8) installed on your system by running the command `java -version` at the command prompt.
 It should look as following:

 ![java8](java8_linux.png)

-It is important that you get java version 1.8 above, and not java version 1.7 or any earlier version.
+It is important that above you get java version 1.8, and not java version 1.7 or any earlier version.
-If you don't have java version 1.8, please dowload java from the this link (https://www.java.com/en/download/)[https://www.java.com/en/download/].
+If you don't have java version 1.8, please dowload it from this link https://www.java.com/en/download/.

 #### Step2: Set path